toukea/android-IstatSms/README.md

 ```java
 smsWatcher.startWatching(mSmsListener, 2147483647)//there, i am listening with max priority
 ```
-After you have get your incoming Sms or you don't want to watch anymore (ex: the Activity->onDestroy()) you have to stop watching.
+After you have get your incoming Sms or if you don't want to watch anymore (ex: the Activity->onDestroy()) you have to stop watching.
 ```java
 smsWatcher.stopWatching();